 Worksheet Default Inflation Rates

-The following image shows the inflation rates and the APL options.
+The following image shows the default inflation rates:

 There are three inflation rates that are used in calculating values.
 The rates apply to all budget periods.

-If you edited the values in the Budget Settings, they will then be the defaults for newly created worksheet.
+If you edited the values in the Budget Settings, they will be the default values for a newly created worksheet.
 However, Budget Settings changes will not affect any existing worksheet values.

 - Salary – applies to personnel salary entries; the default value is 2%